 Nothing in life comes for free

 Jenkins is an open-source tool, which means it is free; however, you would need to host Jenkins on a server, which costs money.
 On the other hand, Azure DevOps is free for open-source projects and small projects, but only for up to five users.
-For larger teams, VisualStudio and MSDN members who bring their own licence, the costs range from $30 per month (10 users) to $6,150 per month (1,000 users).
+For larger teams, VisualStudio and MSDN members who bring their own license, the costs range from $30 per month (10 users) to $6,150 per month (1,000 users).
 Therefore, if you have a small team with a small project or invite MSDN members to contribute, then Azure DevOps might be your answer.

 Since Jenkins would be held upon an instance, you would need to be responsible for maintaining the machine.
 In other words, if your team is in the middle of running a deployment to production and the machine hosting Jenkins was to go down, then you would need to have mechanisms in place to mitigate deployments being blocked.
 CI/CD-as-a-Service, on the other hand, is maintained by the provider; as a consequence, the chances of its service going down is rare as they would have many procedures in place to ensure high availability.